 Nifty is an all-in-one project management solution that although being feature-rich is incredibly easy for teams to use.
 It has milestones, kanban task boards, embedded discussion channels, workloads, built-in docs, and files – enabling it to act as your remote team’s destination.

 Nifty has a 7 day free trial period and pricing begins at $39 a month for a team of 10, $79 a month for a team of 25, and lastly $124 a month for a team of 50.

 MeisterTask is a Kanban-based task management tool for teams.
 It is one of the few Asana alternatives that lets you migrate your tasks from Asana.
 Like other software apps in the Kanban-based tools, MeisterTask also offers a built-in workflow which you can later customize.

-The free plan allows unlimited team members but restricts projects up to three.
-Also, workflow automation, timeline view, and other advanced features are available in their Business plan, starting $10.39 per user, per month.
+The free plan allows unlimited team members but restricts projects to up to three.
+Also, workflow automation, timeline view, and other advanced features are available in their Business plan, starting at $10.39 per user, per month.

 Trello’s simple way of using Kanban boards to organize projects has amassed different types of users, right from freelancer writers to seasoned project managers.

 However, Trello lacks robust planning and team management features and doesn’t support the timeline view.

 Trello’s free plan is sufficient for individual users.
 However, unlimited team boards, checklists, and advanced automation features come with its Business Class plan priced at $12.50 per user, per month.

 ClickUp is one of the top Asana alternatives.
 That’s because of its feature set that helps with managing goals, projects, and tasks.
 Like other tools, you can view projects in the calendar, box, Gantt chart, and Kanban board formats.